weaveworks/weave/README.md

 located.

 Say we want to make our 'nc' "service" that is running in the container on $HOST1 accessible to the outside world via $HOST2.
-This requires the following steps on $HOST2...

-1. Add an IP address to the weave bridge.
-This needs to be done once for every weave application subnet.
+First we need to expose the application network to the host, as explained in [Host network integration], i.e.

-        host2# ip addr add dev weave 10.0.1.102/24
+    host2# weave expose 10.0.1.102/24

-   The address must be on the destination container's weave subnet and not already in use.

-2. Add a NAT rule to route from the outside world to the destination container service.
-This needs to be done once for every service we want to expose.
+Then we add a NAT rule to route from the outside world to the destination container service.

     host2# iptables -t nat -A PREROUTING -p udp -i eth0 --dport 2211 -j DNAT \
            --to-destination 10.0.1.1:4422

-    Here we are assuming that the "outside world" is connecting to
-    $HOST2 via 'eth0'.
+Here we are assuming that the "outside world" is connecting to $HOST2 via 'eth0'.
 We want UDP traffic to port 2211 on the external IPs to be routed to our 'nc' service, which is running on port 4422 in the container with IP 10.0.1.1.

 With the above in place, we can connect to our 'nc' service from anywhere with

-    nc -u $HOST2 2211
+    echo 'Hello, world.' | nc -u $HOST2 4422

+(NB: due to the way routing is handled in the Linux kernel, this won't work when run *on* $HOST2.)

 Similar NAT rules to the above can used to expose services provided by containers on the weave network not just to outside world but also